joergpatz/laravel-hyper-response/README.md

 This package includes a Laravel "Hyper Response" Service Provider for HAL and ApiProblem responses.
 [Hypertext Application Language](http://stateless.co/hal_specification.html) (HAL) is a simple format that gives a consistent and easy way to hyperlink between resources in your API.
 The second, [ApiProblem](http://tools.ietf.org/html/draft-nottingham-http-problem-06), is a simple specification for formatting error responses in your API.

-*I will try to get this developed proprietary workbench package (from a frozen project) to deploy on packagist.org.*
+*I will try to deploy this developed proprietary workbench package (from a frozen project) on packagist.org.*

 Anyway you can add the **HyperResponseServiceProvider** in `app/config/app.php`:

     'Joergpatz\HyperResponse\HyperResponseServiceProvider',

 ## Usage

+Just like the Laravel json response, give the inherited Response Facade also a data type.

 For the HAL response: